 Capacity Optimizer prohibits the Cluster Autoscaler from launching new nodes until Capacity Optimizer has fully optimized all existing nodes.
 In this way, new nodes are launched only when existing nodes are fully utilized.
 In fact, customers have noticed up to a 71% decrease in the use of autoscaling once Capacity Optimizer is enabled.
 Capacity Optimizer makes no changes to the Cluster Autoscaler’s downscaling behavior.

-Vertical Pod Autoscaling (VPA) is a component within Kubernetes designed to automatically resize the CPU and memory requests of pods based on their observed, historical usage patterns.
+Vertical Pod Autoscaling (VPA) is a component within Kubernetes designed to resize the CPU and memory requests of pods based on their observed, historical usage patterns.

 Kubernetes In-Place Pod Resizing is a new feature (recently graduated to beta as of Kubernetes 1.33) for changing the requests and limits for CPU and memory in a pod’s specification.
-Kubernetes will then attempt to adjust the resources allocated to the running pods without requiring a restart.

-It might seem that Capacity Optimizer is similar to Kubernetes In-Place Pod Resizing, since both Capacity Optimizer and Kubernetes In-Place Pod Resizing change the resource requests of pods in response to changing application resource requirements.
+It might seem that Capacity Optimizer is similar to Kubernetes In-Place Pod Resizing, since both Capacity Optimizer and Kubernetes In-Place Pod Resizing change the resource requests of pods in response to changing workload resource requirements.

 However, there’s a key difference: Kubernetes In-Place Pod Resizing is simply one mechanism to allow dynamic pod resource requests updates without needing pods to be restarted.
 Any product that is designed to update the pod requests could theoretically use Kubernetes In-Place Pod Resizing.
 VPA could use Kubernetes In-Place Pod Resizing.
 Even Capacity Optimizer could use Kubernetes In-Place Pod Resizing.